drhaynes/Rusty-Turtle/README.md

 This version aims to be compatible with UCBLogo, treating it as the de-facto standard in lieu of an actual Logo standard.

+---

+### Current thoughts on unicode support:

+* Treat the input source code string as UTF-8 (i.e. the same as rust's `String` and `&str` types).
+* Iterate through codepoints when lexing. `Chars::next()`.
+Presumably this is how `rustc` does it - check.
+* Match as we need against the UTF-8 values for our tokens.
+* Any identifiers will be composed of UTF-8 encoded codepoints
+* No need to worry about the complexity of grapheme clusters.
+* Unicode literal encoding is out-of-scope.

+---

 ### Parser and Grammar

 The parser is a single-character look-ahead recursive-descent parser (vs something using a parser-generator).
 It uses [Lyn](https://github.com/rapodaca/lyn) for convenience of implementation.